systemd/mkosi/mkosi/resources/mkosi.md

   `KernelModulesInclude=` except that all modules that match any of the specified patterns are excluded from the image.

+`KernelModulesIncludeHost=`, `--kernel-modules-include-host=`

+: Takes a boolean.
+Specifies whether to include the currently loaded modules on the host system in the image.
+This setting takes priority over `KernelModulesExclude=` and only makes sense when used in combination with it because all kernel modules are included in the image by default.

 `KernelModulesInitrd=`, `--kernel-modules-initrd=`

 : Enable/Disable generation of the kernel modules initrd when building a bootable image.
 Enabled by default.